-The internal mechanical layout of the 1J37B is also quite interesting in that it is essentially two tubes in parallel, sharing the same cathode, screen "grid" suppressor "grid" and plate connections.
+The internal mechanical layout of the 1J37B is also quite interesting in that it is essentially two tubes in parallel, sharing the same cathode, screen "grid" and suppressor "grid" and plate connections.
 In the middle, the identical sheets of electrons from the cathode go in two directions, each controlled by its very own "C1" control rod (e.g. C1' and C1").
 Beyond C1' and C1", the structures of the screen, suppressor and plate elements are physically mirrored and connected together.

-In comparing the specifications of the 1L6 and the 1J37B, the important specifications (e.g. transconductance, capacitance, filament voltage and current) weren't terribly far off.
+In comparing the specifications of the 1L6 and the 1J37B, the important specifications (e.g. transconductance, capacitance, filament voltage and current) weren't terribly different.
 Some of the voltage ratings for the 1J37B - particularly that of the screen, rated for 60 volts maximum - are below that which one would see when used as a 1L6, but those may be dealt with later.

 What if we could use one of these two "first grids" and the "screen grid" as the basis of the local oscillator section and simply apply the input signal to be amplified and converted to the other "first grid"?
 Because it was more like two tubes in parallel than one tube with multiple control grids I wondered if there was enough isolation to allow both oscillating and signal mixing functions to occur simultaneously.
-I was a bit skeptical if this idea, even though I was the one that thought of it (as far as I know.)
+I was a bit skeptical of this idea, even though I was the one that thought of it (as far as I know.)

 I decided to try it.